For years, we’ve been applying ice packs, and frozen peas to help alleviate swelling or soothe aches and pains.

 Despite the complaints, it offers a high ice-to-water ratio, which means you won’t have to constantly refill the container, plus it offers 6 continuous hours of ice therapy, a great pick for shoulder pain, ankle pain or lumbar pain.

-Thermax boasts a simple push-button lid and a robust handle for easy transportation.
+The PhysioNatural ice machine boasts a simple digital panel for easy monitoring and a robust handle for easy transportation.

-The downside to this unit is that it can be noisy and some buyers have shared that their device leaked during use.
+The downside to this unit is that some buyers have shared that their device leaked during use..

 This ARS Aqua relief system comes with a universal therapy pad and can be used on your hands, feet and other parts of the body.